caleb531/automata/joss/paper.md

 # Statement of need

-These models are a core component of both computer science education and research, seeing further theoretical work and applications in a wide variety of areas such as computational biology [@Marschall11] and networking [@Xu16].
+Automata are a core component of both computer science education and research, seeing further theoretical work and applications in a wide variety of areas such as computational biology [@Marschall11] and networking [@Xu16].
-In particular, the ability to manipulate finite-state automata within the context of a software package has seen attention from researchers in the past [@Sutner03].
-Similar software has also included functionality for parsing regular expressions into their corresponding finite-state automata [@brics].
+Consequently, the manipulation of automata with software packages has seen significant attention from researchers in the past.
+The similarly named Mathematica package `Automata` [@Sutner03] implements a number of algorithms for use with finite-state automata, including regular expression conversion and binary set operations.
+In Java, the Brics package [@brics] implements similar algorithms, while the JFLAP package [@Rodger06] places an emphasis on interactivity and simulation with more general families of automata.

-`automata` serves the demand for such a package in the Python software ecosystem.
+`automata` serves the demand for such a package in the Python software ecosystem, implementing algorithms and allowing for simulation of automata in a manner comparable to the packages described previously.
 As a popular high-level language, Python enables significant flexibility and ease of use that directly benefits many users.
 The package includes a comprehensive test suite, support for modern language features (including type annotations), and has a large number of different automata, meeting the demands of users across a wide variety of use cases.
 In particular, the target audience